Classic Vanilla Cupcakes with Frosting

 Ingredients Breakdown

 • All-Purpose Flour: Provides structure through gluten formation.
-Sifted to ensure a light texture and prevent dense cupcakes.
+Sifting helps aerate the flour for a lighter crumb.

-• Baking Powder: A double-acting leavening agent that produces carbon dioxide when mixed with liquid and again when heated, giving the cupcakes their rise and fluffiness.
+• Baking Powder: A leavening agent that helps the cupcakes rise by producing carbon dioxide when combined with liquid and heat.

 • Salt: Enhances overall flavor and balances sweetness.

-• Large Eggs (Room Temperature): Bind ingredients, add structure through proteins, and contribute to leavening and emulsification.
-Room temperature ensures even mixing.
+• Large Eggs (room temperature): Bind ingredients, add structure, and contribute to moisture and leavening.
+Room temperature blends more smoothly into the batter.

-• Pure Vanilla Extract: Imparts the signature warm, floral, and slightly woody flavor.
-Real extract is preferred over imitation for depth and authenticity.
+• Pure Vanilla Extract: Imparts the signature warm, sweet aroma and flavor.
+Real extract is superior to artificial for depth of taste.

-• Whole Milk (Room Temperature): Adds moisture and softness.
+• Whole Milk (room temperature): Moistens the batter and activates gluten gently, resulting in a soft texture.
 Room temperature prevents curdling when mixed with butter and eggs.

-• Unsalted Butter (Room Temperature): Forms the base of the frosting, providing creaminess and body.
+• Unsalted Butter (softened): Forms the base of the frosting, providing creamy texture and rich mouthfeel.

 Step-by-Step Recipe